-The results of this study are reinforced by Saad et al. (2020), Khamis et al. (2011), and Idris et al. (2012), who state that there is a considerable positive relationship between Zakat knowledge and Zakat payment intent.
-The stronger the Muzakki's Zakat understanding regarding professional Zakat, the bigger their intention to pay professional Zakat through the Zakat Management Organization.
-Therefore, understanding Zakat is crucial for persuading Muzakki to adhere to the Islamic religion's regulations and directives.
-Religious rules and orders are a form of obedience to Allah SWT and Rasulullah SAW, as stated in the Qur'an sura An-Nur verse 54.
-It is also hoped that Zakat management organizations can educate the Muslim community about the importance of Zakat and invite Muslim communities to distribute Zakat.
-Professional Zakat through Zakat management organizations.
-The main task of Zakat management organizations is to collect Zakat and distribute it.
+The results of this study are reinforced by Saad et al. (2020), Khamis et al. (2011), and Idris et al. (2012), who state that there is a considerable positive relationship between zakat knowledge and zakat payment intent.
+The stronger the muzakkl's zakat understanding regarding professional zakat, the bigger their intention to pay professional zakat through the Zakat Management Organization.
+Therefore, understanding zakat is crucial for persuading muzakki to adhere to the Islamic religion's regulations and directives.
+Religious rules and orders are a form of obedience to Allah SWT, and Rasulullah SAW, as stated in the Qur'an sura An-Nur verse 54.
+It is also hoped that zakat management organizations can educate the Muslim community about the importance of zakat and invite Muslim communities to distribute zakat.
+Professional zakat through zakat management organizations.
+The main task of zakat management organizations is to collect zakat and distribute it.

-The influence of the quality of Zakat distribution on the intention to pay Zakat means that when an Amil Zakat institution has good Zakat distribution quality in Zakat management in accordance with Islamic law, it will lead to the Muzakki's intention to pay professional Zakat through the Amil Zakat institution.
-Therefore, a quality Amil Zakat institution must be efficient in the distribution of Zakat, be able to provide good service, and also be transparent.
-The results of this study are consistent with previous research, which argues that the distribution quality of Amil Zakat institutions is an important element in generating one's intention to pay Zakat (Hairunnizam et al., 2005; Sanep, 2006; Saad et al., 2020).
+H5 suggests that the quality of zakat distribution affects the intention to encourage increased interest in paying zakat.
+Therefore, this idea is supported.
+The quality of zakat distribution referred to in this study is the main factor that leads to the image of amil zakat institutions, such as transparency and efficiency of zakat distribution in amil zakat institutions.
+Latif (1998) argues that the image of amil zakat institutions can affect the level of zakat collection.
+The variable quality of zakat distribution is included in the composition of perceptions of ability to control in the Theory of Planned Behavior (TPB), which is a reference to muzakki's perceptions of zakat payments by looking at the extent to which they have control or can have the intention to pay zakat to an institution or agency.
+The variable quality of zakat distribution is used as a measuring tool to find out how much influence it has on muzakki's intention (in the term of paying zakat).
+The influence of quality of zakat distribution on intention to pay zakat means that when an amil zakat institution has good zakat distribution quality in zakat management in accordance with Islamic law, it will lead to muzakki's intention to pay professional zakat through the amil zakat institution.
+Therefore, a quality amil zakat institution must be efficient in the distribution of zakat, be able to provide good service, and also be transparent.
+The results of this study are consistent with previous research, which argues that the distribution quality of amil zakat institutions is an important element in generating one's intention to pay zakat (Hairunnizam et al., 2005; Sanep, 2006; Saad et al., 2020).

-If the quality of Zakat distribution is good, fair, and equitable, it can increase the level of trust among Muslims towards the Amil Zakat institution.
-If the quality of Zakat distribution is good, fair, and equitable, it can increase the level of trust among Muslims towards the Amil Zakat institution.
-This is in line with the verse of Allah, which commands his people to be fair, including the distribution of Zakat, in Surah Al-Maidah verse 8.
-This shows that the Zakat Management Organization in Indonesia has been efficient in distributing Zakat to Mustahik in need.
-In the distribution of Zakat funds, Zakat Management Organizations in Indonesia are quite optimal and appropriate.
-Therefore, Muzakki should not hesitate to trust the Zakat Management Organization as a place for distributing Zakat.
-Zakat institutions in Indonesia have also innovated in Zakat payment transactions to facilitate Muzakki with the Zakat blockchain program, which aims to increase transparency in the management of Zakat funds in increasing trust (Millatina et al., 2022).
+If the quality of zakat distribution is good, fair, and equitable, it can increase the level of trust among Muslims towards the amil zakat institution.
+If the quality of zakat distribution is good, fair, and equitable, it can increase the level of trust among Muslims towards the amil zakat institution.
+This is in line with the verse of Allah, which commands his people to be fair, including the distribution of zakat, in Surah Al-Maidah verse 8.
+This shows that the Zakat Management Organization in Indonesia has been efficient in distributing zakat to mustahik in need.
+In the distribution of zakat funds, Zakat Management Organizations in Indonesia are quite optimal and appropriate.
+Therefore, muzakki should not hesitate to trust the Zakat Management Organization as a place for distributing zakat.
+Zakat institutions in Indonesia have also innovated in zakat payment transactions to facilitate muzakki with the zakat blockchain program, which aims to increase transparency in the management of zakat funds in increasing trust (Millatina et al., 2022).